dlaboka-misla/ToDoWeb-app/README.md

 https://sleepy-meadow-66502.herokuapp.com/

-advise: login with fake email (there is no verification for email).
+advice: register/login with fake email (there is no verification for email).